Parameter estimation with one- and two-time measurements on the emission field of the boundary time crystal: Discrete time representation of the emission field

 The dynamics of these joint states can be efficiently simulated by including the corresponding time-bin modes degrees of freedom (e.g. modes $n_1$ and $n_2$) in the system Hamiltonian (see Appendix \ref{Appendix_collision_model}).
 In turn, if we are interested in the information contained only in the time-bin modes, we can further trace out the system obtaining the reduced states for one and two time-bin modes:

-In the short time limit, $N\Gamma\Delta t\ll1$, we can use the short time expansion of the interaction unitary, i.e. Eq. (\ref{unitary_n}), to obtain approximate expressions for the reduced states of the time-bin modes (see Appendix \ref{Appendix_collision_model}).
+In the small-$\Delta t$ regime, we can use the short time expansion of the interaction unitary, i.e. Eq. (\ref{unitary_n}), to obtain approximate expressions for the reduced states of the time-bin modes (see Appendix \ref{Appendix_collision_model}).
 For the case of one time-bin mode that has interacted at time $t_1=n_1\Delta t$ with the system, we obtain: